 “I do not have any reform in mind for the Supreme Court,” Malloy said.
 “As I mentioned, I think it’s been making some appropriate decisions in line with the Constitution.”

-The candidates also have different positions on Second Amendment and gun ownership.
+Both candidates refer to the Second Amendment and responsible gun ownership.

 “I have a 100% AQ rating with the NRA,” Malloy said.
 “Mr. Welch has a zero rating from the NRA, just like Nancy Pelosi has a zero rating with the NRA.
 This shows that Mr. Welch is more interested in representing Nancy Pelosi than in representing Vermont.”

 “What almost happened in Fair Haven, Vermont — I mean, this is serious, folks,” Welch said.
 “We know it.
 Do we really need to have AK-47s and weapons of war available to an 18-year-old?
 Seriously?
 Do we need that?”

 Leahy remains the lone Democrat Vermont has ever elected to the U.S. Senate.
 The Green Mountain State has had no Republicans in its Congressional delegation since May of 2001.
 That’s when the late Jim Jeffords single-handedly switched control of a 50-50 Senate by leaving the GOP to become an independent who caucused with Democrats.